CumulusNetworks/docs/content/cumulus-netq-42/Get-Started/NetQ-User-Interface-Overview/Access-Data-with-Cards.md

 ### Remove Cards from Your Workbench

-Removing cards is handled one card at a time.

-To remove a card:
+To remove all the cards from your workbench, click the Clear icon in the header.
+To remove an individual card:

 1. Hover over the card you want to remove.
 2. Click <img src="https://icons.cumulusnetworks.com/01-Interface-Essential/03-Menu/navigation-menu-horizontal.svg" height="18" width="18"/> (*More Actions* menu).